David Stern and Stuart Gibbs, Writers

 - With the successful completion of the more mundane activities connected with any job, there will also be some access to meetings that will give the intern a look at how things are done in the movie business.
 This will give the intern insight into how these writers careers work and a chance to meet some agents and other important people.

-Finally, anyone selected for this internship will be required to complete a writing project of their choice over the summer: a screenplay, TV script, novel or play.
+Anyone selected for this internship will be required to complete a writing project of their choice over the summer: a screenplay, TV script, novel or play.
 (If you’ve already begun work on something like this, great!
 Here’s your chance to finish it.)
 David and Stuart will offer advice and guidance through the process.

-ProjectS that the writers will (probably) be working on this summer:
+Projects that the writers will (probably) be working on this summer:

 - Stuart could also use a great deal of help with staying in touch with his fan base, which involves use of social media and updating his website.
 Knowledge of WordPress is crucial.